Adaptive Combat Rifle: Bushmaster ACR

 The Bushmaster ACR is a gas operated, semi-automatic rifle of modular design.
 It utilises an aluminium alloy upper receiver, with polymer pistol grip, trigger, and magazine housing (lower receiver) unit which is attached to the upper receiver using cross-pins.
-It is available for the civilian market in 5.56×45mm NATO, 6.8mm Remington SPC and other aftermarket calibre conversions are also available.
+It is available for the civilian market in 5.56×45mm NATO, 6.8mm Remington SPC and .450 Bushmaster via conversion kits.
+A 7.62×39mm conversion kit was done by Templar Precision.

 The trigger/manual safety unit is made as a single removable item, and mostly utilises AR-15 compatible parts.
 The rifle features a quick-detachable barrel, with its own short-stroke gas piston attached.
 To remove the barrel (for change, inspection, or maintenance), the operator has to remove the polymer handguards, then swing down the wire lever which is located below the barrel, and then turning the barrel to unlock and pull it forward and out of the receiver.
 All barrels are free-floated within the handguard to achieve consistent accuracy.
 The barrel is like an AR-15 barrel with a resized gas port and a thin profile for the piston support.
 The bolt group also is made as a single unit, with captive return spring and rotary multi-lug bolt which locks directly to the barrel breech.

 The standard magazine housing, which is suited to accept AR-15 type magazines, has ambidextrous magazine release buttons.
 The ambidextrous bolt stop release button is located at the front of the trigger guard.
 Safety lever is also ambidextrous, and charging handle can be installed on either side of the rifle.
 It can be equipped with various Magpul-made buttstocks, fixed or side-folding, and adjustable for length of pull (some also with adjustable cheek rest).
 It can be fitted with removable iron sights and/or with any optical- or night vision- sights, all depending on the user's preference or with the configuration of the rifle.
 It also has an integral Picatinny rail on the top of the receiver and additional accessory rails can be installed on the forend according to user preferences.
-The Bushmaster's handguard model is polymer with heat guards and attachable aluminium tri-rail, while the Remington's model has a five-sided aluminium handguard that can be user configured with MIL-STD-1913 rail elements.

-As of 2020, the ACR is no longer in production due to Bushmaster's shuttering after parent company Remington declared bankruptcy.
+The Bushmaster's handguard model is polymer with heat guards and attachable aluminum tri-rail, while Remington's model has a five-sided aluminum handguard that can be user-configured with MIL-STD-1913 rail elements.

 Variants

 Remington ACR

-The Remington ACR is a selective fire modular rifle that is only available for the military and law enforcement market in 5.56×45mm NATO.
-(Other calibres have been mentioned, although Remington has yet to deliver any).
+The Remington ACR is a selective-fire modular rifle that is only available for the military and law enforcement market in 5.56×45mm NATO, and a conversion kit available in 6.8mm Remington SPC.